LastL2/node-launcher/README.md

 ## Charts available:

-### THORNode full stack umbrella chart
+### LastNode full stack umbrella chart

-- thornode-stack: Umbrella chart packaging all services needed to run a fullnode or validator THORNode.
+- lastnode-stack: Umbrella chart packaging all services needed to run a fullnode or validator LastNode.

-This should be the only chart used to run THORNode stack unless you know what you are doing and want to run each chart separately (not recommended).
+This should be the only chart used to run LastNode stack unless you know what you are doing and want to run each chart separately (not recommended).

-### THORNode services:
+### LastNode services:

-- thornode: THORNode daemon & API
+- lastnode: LastNode daemon & API
 - gateway: Gateway proxy to get a single IP address for multiple deployments
 - bifrost: Bifrost service
 - midgard: Midgard API service